The winged disc

 To produce liquid mercury, crushed cinnabar ore is roasted in rotary furnaces.
 Pure mercury separates from sulfur in this process and easily evaporates.
 A condensing column is used to collect the liquid metal, which is most often shipped in iron flasks.

 Once mercury is purified, it can dissolve metals such as gold and silver to form amalgams.
 Iron is an exception, and iron flasks have traditionally been used to trade mercury.
-Alchemists thought of mercury as the “First Matter” from which all metals were formed.
-In alchemy, this prima materia was the material otherwise known as the Philosopher’s Stone.
+Alchemists (mystics) thought of mercury (aether) as the “First Matter” from which all metals (souls) were formed.
+This prima materia was known as the Philosopher’s Stone.